Synonyms: lichen sclerosus et atrophicus, balanitis xerotica obliterans, lichen albus, white spot disease, Csillag's disease, kraurosis vulvae

 - LS elsewhere is unusual; it is most often on the upper trunk, axillae, buttocks and lateral thighs.

-- Oral lesions are extremely rare, but can affect sites where there is cornified stratified squamous epithelium, eg tongue, gingiva and hard palate.
-A case involving the tonsils was recently reported.
+- Oral lesions are extremely rare, but can affect sites where there is cornified stratified squamous epithelium - eg, tongue, gingiva and hard palate.

 Diagnosis and investigation